JoshCheek/seeing_is_believing/Readme.md

 ====

 * Sublime: Merge xmpfilter option into main after 2.0 release
-* Add test showing that xmpfilter style adheres to the line length restrictions
 * Make TextMate 2 bundle
 * Make a new video